geoinstinct-web/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - Warnings/Errors (test by applying [this patch](https://gist.github.com/ibeckermayer/7591333275e87ad0d7afa028a7bb54cb))
   - [ ] Induce the backend to send a TDP Notification of severity warning (1), confirm that a warning is logged in the warning dropdown
   - [ ] Induce the backend to send a TDP Notification of severity error (2), confirm that session is terminated and error popup is shown
+  - [ ] Induce the backend to send a TDP Error, confirm that session is terminated and error popup is shown.
+Confirm that the error is shown at the end of the playback of this session (confirms backwards compatibility w/ recordings from older w_d_s pre Teleport 12).
 - Trusted Cluster / Tunneling
   - Set up Teleport in a trusted cluster configuration where the root and leaf cluster has a w_d_s connected via tunnel (w_d_s running as a separate process)
     - [ ] Confirm that windows desktop sessions can be made on root cluster